IMPLANT DENTISTRY

 A: Teeth whitening is generally considered a painless procedure, but some people may experience temporary tooth sensitivity or mild discomfort in their gums afterwards.
 This occurs because the bleaching agents can temporarily affect tooth enamel, but the sensitivity typically subsides within a few days.

-A: The results of teeth whitening are not permanent and the duration varies from person to person.
-Typically, the effects can last anywhere from 6 months to 2 years on average.
+A: The results of teeth whitening are not permanent, and the duration varies from person to person.
+Typically, the effects last 6 months to 2 years.
 The longevity of your results depends heavily on your diet and lifestyle.
-Habits like smoking and consuming staining foods and beverages like red wine and coffee can cause your teeth to discolor more quickly.
+Habits like smoking and consuming staining foods and beverages like red wine and coffee can cause your teeth to discolour more quickly.

 A:No, teeth whitening is not equally effective for everyone, and not all teeth will whiten to the same extent.
 The degree of whitening depends on factors like genetics, age, and the type of discoloration present.
 Whitening is most effective on yellow-brown stains, while gray-blue or tetracycline stains are more resistant.